-The Learning Support Department consists of: Ms Conway, the Head of Learning Support, Mrs Harradine, a part-time Specialist Learning Support Teacher and Mrs Riches, a part-time Learning Support Assistant and Ms Garrido-Soriano, who offers additional Languages support.
+The Learning Support Department consists of: the Head of Learning Support, two part-time Specialist Learning Support Teachers, a part-time Learning Support Administration Assistant, a Learning Support Assistant and a part-time Modern Languages teacher who offers additional Languages support.

 The teaching area in the Alexander Centre is welcoming, bright and well-resourced.